celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/stability-fees.md

 ### **Parameters Governing the Stability Fee**

-`inflationRate` the value/unit change of stable tokens per period of time

 `inflationPeriod` how long we wait between rounds of applying inflation

+`inflationRate` the multiplier by which the inflation factor is adjusted per `inflationPeriod`

 ### **Timing, Frequency, and Amount of Fee**